Br1n3/CTF-Writeups-/Patriot CTF 2023/Forensics/README.md

 :%s/CORRUPTED//g
 ```

-The result after I write the file:
+The result after I write the file is a repaired, non-corrupted picture:

 ![Repaired jpg](images/win10.png)